-Dr Mannava is one of the most published orthopaedic sports medicine surgeons in the western and central New York region.
-Dr Mannava has published over 60 manuscripts and book chapters, was awarded several competitive research grants, and invented a surgical device that was patented.
-Additionally, he has presented over 90 research abstracts at regional, national, and internationally conferences.
-He has expertise in regenerative medicine, in vivo biomechanics, the biology of aging, shoulder surgery, athletic knee injuries, hip arthroscopy, and the overhead athlete.
+Dr. Mannava is one of the most published orthopaedic sports medicine surgeons in western and upstate New York.
+Dr Mannava has published over 90 manuscripts and book chapters, has been awarded several competitive research grants, and invented a surgical device that was patented.
+Additionally, he has presented over 100 research abstracts at regional, national, and international conferences.
+He has expertise in regenerative medicine, in vivo biomechanics, the biology of aging, shoulder surgery, athletic knee injuries, and the overhead athlete.

 Dr Mannava has extensive previous research experience, serving as a summer research fellow at the Masonic Medical Laboratories in Utica, New York; an undergraduate urban semester intern at Weill Cornell Medical School in New York City; and an undergraduate research assistant at Cornell University Department of Biomedical Sciences.
 He went on to serve as a graduate research assistant at SUNY Upstate Medical University.
 He completed post-doctoral research and served as a physician scientist at Wake Forest University.
 He was then a clinical fellow and researcher associated with the Steadman Philippon Research Institute in Vail, Colorado.

-Dr Mannava is active in several medical societies including American Academy of Orthopaedic Surgeons (AAOS), Orthopaedic Research Society (ORS), Arthroscopy Association of North America (ANNA), American Orthopedic Society for Sports Medicine (AOSSM), and the American Orthopaedic Association (AOA) Emerging Leaders Program.
+Dr Mannava is active in several medical societies including American Academy of Orthopaedic Surgeons (AAOS), Orthopaedic Research Society (ORS), Arthroscopy Association of North America (ANNA), American Orthopedic Society for Sports Medicine (AOSSM), American Shoulder and Elbow Surgeons (ASES), New York State Society of Orthopedic Surgeons (NYSSOS), and the American Orthopaedic Association (AOA) Emerging Leaders Program.
 He also serves as a volunteer physician in the active pool of United States Ski and Snowboard Association (USSA).
 He has traveled to Russia, the Czech Republic, and throughout the United States with US Olympians in the Skiing and Snowboarding disciplines to provide orthopedic sports medicine event and training medical coverage.

 Summary of research efforts: